Our Organisation and History

-Turn2us launches a new Benefits Calculator to take into account the largest change in the benefits system since it began.
+Turn2us launches a new Benefits Calculator to take into account the greatest ever overhaul of the benefits system.

-We decide to come together as one charity under the name Turn2us.
-This is to help us make the biggest impact we can for people in financial hardship.
+We integrate all of our activities under the name Turn2us.
+This is to help us make the biggest impact we can for people experiencing tough times.
 We continue to give direct grants to people and their families under the name Elizabeth Finn Fund and The Edinburgh Trust.

 Turn2us Response Fund launched to help people who have had a life-changing event in the last 12 months that has left them struggling financially.

 The charity launches a three year strategy.
 This coincides with the coronavirus outbreak and subsequent lockdown, which we respond to by raising over £2.4 million and awarding a record £1.3 million in crisis grants within just three months.

 Turn2us launches the Local Programmes Strategy - a commitment to providing targeted and localised services in communities that need it most.
 We also realign our strategy in preparation for 2023 and beyond.